Dear Prospective Applicant to the Doctoral Program:

 The transition from a role as a practitioner to a scholar/researcher is more than a change in job title.
 It signifies a major change in the nature of the contribution you will make to social work and to society.
-UCLA doctoral students are tomorrow’s social work scholars, researchers and professors, responsible for training the next generation of practitioners.
+UCLA doctoral students are tomorrow’s social work scholars, researchers and professors, responsible for advancing knowledge and training the next generation of practitioners.

 We seek students for our Ph.D. program whose career interests fit with our program and faculty.
 In this website we provide information about the program’s mission, curriculum, admission requirements, and financial aid.
 Also, profiles of our students and faculty suggest the diversity of our academic interests.
 I encourage you to review these materials to see if UCLA is the right program for you.